GetSimpl/cloudlift/README.md

 `container_health_check` can be used to specify docker container health and maps to `healthCheck` in ECS container definition.
 For more information, check [here](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_HealthCheck.html)

+`secrets_name` can be used to inject secrets from Secrets manager.
+This will be injected as a JSON through an ENV variable CLOUDLIFIT_INEJECTED_SECRETS.

+`secrets_override` can be used to override specific keys picked from `secrets_name`

 An example service using `container_health_check`